This is another common argument against trainers who train without force. It usually goes like this:

 We can’t classify the initial claim as a rhetorical fallacy.
 It’s true.
 Every dog is different.
 (We can say, “Duh!” though.)

-Balanced can sound good on paper.
+Balanced can sound good in theory.
 Show the animal both what’s right and what’s wrong and you’ll get there twice as fast!
 Many other writers have addressed this fallacy.
 (Deb Jones has a great post about it.).
 I will merely say here that this view ignores the scientific literature about the fallout from aversive methods, and also ignores what you lose (and the dog loses!) by combining the two.
 This article by Karen Pryor explains it.

 Implying that trainers who use primarily positive reinforcement are “limiting” themselves by avoiding aversive methods is like criticizing a doctor who rules out treatments with dangerous side effects when safer and equally or more effective alternatives exist.